Spreading in Integrable and Non--integrable Many--body Systems: Integrable Case

 the normal modes for four different values of $\kappa$.
-As there is a one--to--one correspondence between the amplitude $\xi_i$ and the eigenfrequency $\omega_i$, we show the initial amplitudes $\xi_{i0}$ versus the eignfrequencies $\omega_i$ to directly visualize which eigenmode is excited.
-Comparing with Fig.~\ref{fig3}, we see that spreading is obviously absent if only the collective excitation is excited and that a broader excitation of other eigenmodes leads to spreading.
-The truly amazing observation is the subtelty of this process that happens within a 3\% change of the parameter $\kappa$ and thus due to minor changes in the structure of the interaction.
+As there is a one--to--one correspondence between the amplitude $\xi_{i0}$ and the eigenfrequency $\omega_i$, we show the initial amplitudes $\xi_{i0}$ versus the eignfrequencies $\omega_i$ to directly visualize which eigenmode is excited.
+Comparing with Fig.~\ref{fig3}, we see that spreading is obviously absent if only the collective excitation is excited, whereas a broader excitation of other eigenmodes leads to spreading.
+The truly amazing observation is the subtlety of this process which takes place within a 3\% change of the parameter $\kappa$ and is thus due to minor changes in the structure of the interaction.
 We also conclude that the isolation of the eigenfrequency corresponding to the collective coordinate is essential to prevent spreading.
 This is seen in Fig.~\ref{fig5} for $\kappa=1.02$.
-The crucial eigenfrequency now shows up on the right hand side of the spectral bulk, as function of $\kappa$ it wandered through the bulk, it is isolated again, leading to a surpression of spreading.
+The crucial eigenfrequency now shows up on the right hand side of the spectral bulk.
+As a function of $\kappa$ it wandered through the bulk, it is isolated again, leading to a suppression of spreading.

-We notice that half of the eigenfrequencies are not excited, which is due to the mirrored initial conditions.
-This symmetry makes the projection to the antisymmetric eigenvectors vanish.
-If using non-mirrored initial conditions, any energy stored in the corresponding degrees of freedom is completly decoupled from the collective coordinate, thus having no effect on collective coordinate dynamics.
-This information cannot be extracted from the figures, we counted the excited eigenmodes numerically.